-1. Use of economic theory.
+- 1. Use of economic theory.
 You should begin your paper with an appeal to the economic theory.
 What does the theory have to say about the questions you are trying to ask?
 Theory doesn't have to be formal (i.e., mathematical), but it should be used.

-2. Use of data.
+You can simply state what you expect the results to be.
+For example, if tuition increases, one certainly wouldn't expect that the demand for university spots would increase, at least according to the law of demand. - 2.
+Use of data.
 Often theory cannot give us unambiguous answers to our questions.
 You should look at what the empirical evidence has to say to supplement the theory that you present.
 There is plenty of published economic data and increasing amounts of raw data available.
-You can use data published without interpretation (StatsCan data, for example), or data derived from any of the papers that you read.

-3. Critical Thinking.
+You can use data published without interpretation (StatsCan data, for example), or data derived from any of the papers that you read. - 3.
+Critical Thinking.
 Don't be afraid to critique any piece of work.
 There is a lot of questionable research out there and you shouldn't be afraid to criticize it.
-Just be sure to support your arguments.

-4. Policy Implications.
+Just be sure to support your arguments. - 4.
+Policy Implications.
 This is a course on policy.
 What implications does your research have for policy?
-These are often clear once the research has been completed, but they are almost always worth outlining.

-5. Writing style.
+These are often clear once the research has been completed and you have drawn conclusions, but they are almost always worth outlining. - 5.
+Writing style.
 You should structure you arguments concisely and clearly.
 You are writing an essay.
 This means that you must try to support your particular point of view.
 You do this first by introducing your topic.
 Come up with some narrow economic idea that you would like to test.
 This is called a researchable question.
 Second, tell the reader why you think it is important.

 This is called motivating the topic.
-Third, review the points for and against your question in the existing literature (i.e., a literature review).
-Fourth, appeal to the available economic theory and empirical evidence and let the reader know what it has to say (or does not say) about your particular topic.
-How does it support your assertions?
-Maybe it does not, or perhaps the empirical evidence is ambiguous.
-This does not mean that you have to go back and rewrite your paper.
-Not being able to support a particular point of view is perfectly acceptable.
-Not finding what you expect is itself a result.
-Tell the reader why the data did not support your initial hypotheses or why these may have to be reworked.
+Third, review the points for and against your question in the existing literature (i.e., a literature review.
 Finally, conclude the paper by restating what you have already told the reader and offering some ideas for policy.